patcoll/buildphp/README.md

 An example: If the MySQL package has already been built and installed but the PHP package has not been (maybe the user threw a ^C mid-process) we don't want to compile and install MySQL all over again.
 That's a long wait.

-On the other hand, if we change some package options and need to recompile MySQL, we need to override this default behavior to do so.
+On the other hand, if we change some package options and need to recompile and reinstall MySQL, we need to override this default behavior to do so.
 This is where a "force" mode comes in handy.
 A simple call to:

     rake mysql:force:install